20 Sensational Things to Do in Svalbard (+ Best Activities!)

 ➡️ BOOK HERE

-I am not sure what I expected when I booked this, but it definitely exceeded my expectations (and then some!).
+I am not sure what I expected when I booked this, but it exceeded my expectations (and then some!).
 This speedboat tour will take you to the famous walrus colony on Svalbard!

 It is merely a 5-hour trip, and you will be on a covered RIB boat with others (we had maybe 10-12 on my boat).
 You will not only get to see the walrus colony (which was so cool!) but you will also get to see more than one glacier!